For tailored fact sheets and other information for children and young people themselves, see our Young People pages here.

 |victims of crime||Victims of Crime, Children and young people|

-|entering into contracts||Consumers - Contracts and Credit, People under 18|
+|entering into contracts||Consumers - Contracts and Credit, Who can make a contract|

 |employment||Employment, Young Workers|

 |driving||Criminal and Traffic Offences, Driver's Licences, Learner's Permit|

 |contraception, abortion||Family Relationships, Having a child, Contraception and abortion|

 |alcohol, tobacco and other drugs||Criminal and Traffic Offences, Alcohol, tobacco and other drugs|